vinders/pandora_toolbox/_examples/01_base_window/README.md

 This is closer to the way video games manage the game logic according to user inputs.

 For the sake of simplicity, the flag will just be a global variable.
-In real projects, organizing user inputs in structures or classes is of course recommended.
+In real-world projects, organizing user inputs in structures or classes is of course recommended.
 ```cpp
 bool g_hasClicked = false; // event detected